cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 ## The `jump` instruction

-The `jump` instruction is a control flow instruction, an as such producing it through the `mlog()` function is strongly discouraged.
+The `jump` instruction is a control flow instruction, an as such producing it through the `mlog()` function will break the compiled code.
 Anyhow, Mindcode will allow the following code to be compiled:

 ```
 mlog("jump", 50, "always");